Biden Official Held Dual Role in NCAA Concussion Settlement Response

 “During my time with the NCAA, I properly disclosed and received approval for all board positions, including Garretson Resolution Group (GRG) and recused myself from any GRG/NCAA matters,” Remy told Sportico in a statement.
 “Furthermore, I submitted all required public financial disclosure reports as part of the Congressional confirmation process.”

-Although some media outlets took note of other financial information Remy divulged as part of being sworn into the VA’s second-highest-ranking post—such as the fact he is due a seven-figure severance pay from the NCAA over the next few years—the GRG connection has flown under the radar.
+Although some media outlets took note of other financial information Remy divulged as part of being confirmed to the VA’s second-highest-ranking post—such as the fact he is due a seven-figure severance pay from the NCAA over the next few years—the GRG connection has flown under the radar.

+In 2009, prior to taking his job with the NCAA, Remy was forced to withdraw his nomination as general counsel of the Army after failing to properly disclose to the Senate Armed Services Committee that he had worked as chief compliance officer for Fannie Mae.
+The troubled, government-backed mortgage lender had just played a starring role in the Great Recession.
+Remy later acknowledged the “mistake” in written testimony to Congress, but he was compelled to remove himself from consideration.
+The next year, he joined the NCAA as its top in-house lawyer.

-Remy did not directly respond to questions about whether his involvement with the company constituted a conflict of interest, saying he “defer(red) further inquiries to the NCAA and GRG.”
+Remy did not directly respond to questions this week about whether his involvement with the legal services company constituted a conflict of interest, saying he “defer(red) further inquiries to the NCAA and GRG.”

 Michelle Brutlag Hosick, an NCAA spokesperson, reiterated that Remy had apprised the organization of his GRG role prior to accepting it and was subsequently recused from “discussing any matters with GRG related to the NCAA.”